Mr. President, the solution exists.

 Safe

-No serious adverse events reported in clinical trials
+No serious adverse events reported across 113 service members

 Systematic Review